jbDoctora/PetPatrol/README.md

 ## Installation and Usage

-To run Pet Trainer Matcher on your local machine, follow these steps:
+To run Pet PATROL on your local machine, follow these steps:

 1. Make sure Node.js is installed on your device.
 2. Create a table in phpMyAdmin and name it 'petpatrolv2'.